 But this story is not just incomplete; it is also irresponsible.
 As Henry mentioned, the problem of the nature of the universe was pretty much solved by science in 1925.
 Over the last 100 years, many experiments have further supported the notion that the universe is mental in nature.
 But you don't have to know the science to appreciate the plausibility of this statement.
 Simply consider the following.

-It is only once we had these experiences, and began to explore and name them (again, in consciousness), that human beings created the concepts and labels of history, science, etc. An intelligent person and educated culture will not ignore this bare fact.
+It is only once we had these experiences and began to explore and name them (again, in consciousness), that human beings created the concepts and labels of history, science, religion, philosophy, etc. An intelligent, educated culture cannot ignore this bare fact.

 It is irresponsible to only teach that matter is fundamental.